2i2c-org/infrastructure/docs/howto/features/gpu.md

    `g4dn.xlarge` gives us 1 Nvidia T4 GPU and ~4 CPUs.
 The `tags` definition
-   is necessary to let the autoscaler know that this nodegroup has 1 GPU per node and also for the cost attribution system to differentiate between hubs.
+   is necessary to let the autoscaler know that this nodegroup has 1 GPU per node and also for the [cost monitoring system](topic:billing:cost-monitoring) to differentiate between hubs.
 The `taints` definition is required to prevent scheduling of non-GPU pods onto the GPU nodes.
 If you're using a different machine type with more GPUs, adjust this definition accordingly.
 The `tags` and `labels` entries